Blog Article: Designer Initials, Signatures and Monograms on Coins

 H.P - Hannah Phizacklea.
 Royal Mint, on coins issued for the United Kingdom (2022).

 IJ - Ing Ing Jong.
-Perth Mint, on coins issued for Australia and Tuvalu.
+Perth Mint, on coins issued for Australia and Tuvalu (2011 - present).

 IRB - Ian Rank-Broadley.
 Designed the Fourth Definitive Portrait of Queen Elizabeth II for the Royal Mint, which is used extensively by many other mints for the coinage of Commonwealth countries where she is head of state (and for commemorative coins in some places where she is not?!),